robisim74/qwik-speak/docs/translate.md

 ## Translation outside of Qwik components
 The `SpeakContext` is not available outside of `component$`.
-If you can't wrap other components with `QwikSpeakProvider`, you can pass the context directly to the translation functions:
+You have to pass the context directly to the translation functions:
 ```jsx
 export const MyComponent = (props: { ctx: SpeakState }) => {
   return <h1>{t('home.title@@Qwik Speak', undefined, props.ctx)}</h1>;